vercel-labs/d0-oss/README.md

-# d0 - Open Source AI Data Science Agent [Reference Architecture]
+# oss-data-analyst - Open Source AI Data Science Agent [Reference Architecture]

-d0 is an intelligent AI agent that converts natural language questions into SQL queries and provides data analysis.
+oss-data-analyst is an intelligent AI agent that converts natural language questions into SQL queries and provides data analysis.
 Built with the Vercel AI SDK, it features multi-phase reasoning (planning, building, execution, reporting) and streams results in real-time.

 > **Note**: This is a reference architecture.
 The semantic catalog and schemas included are simplified examples for demonstration purposes.
 Production implementations should use your own data models and schemas.